-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-North American markets looked set for a mixed to lower start on Monday as traders began the march toward Wednesday's Federal Reserve decision on interest rates.
-On Wall Street, were lower.
-TSX futures were also off early levels and sat just below break even ahead of the opening bell.
+With the trading week now underway, investors are looking ahead to Wednesday's Federal Reserve decision on interest rates.
 At this stage, the markets have already priced in a 25 percentage point rate increase from the Fed.
 The question, however, is where do they go from there?

 "The question is whether the Fed would carry on with the current rate normalization pace, or hit the brakes temporarily," LCG senior market analyst Ipek Ozkardeskaya said in a note.
 "The next Fed rate hike could be delayed to December and weigh on the U.S. dollar, meanwhile further details on the Fed’s balance sheet normalisation plans could be an upside risk to the recent weakness in the U.S. dollar."